bscotch/stitch/docs/gms2-file-structure.md

 be directly reference by those sequences.
-The references are by index only, so the GUID of the linked frames is not used and any changes to frames (re-ordering, deletion, or addition) are not reflected by Gamemaker in changes to the code/resources that refer to them.
+The references are by index only, so the GUID of the linked frames is not used and any changes to frames (re-ordering, deletion, or addition) are not reflected by GameMaker in changes to the code/resources that refer to them.

 For example, if a sprite has two frames, a sequence refers to frame1 of that sprite, and then we delete frame1 via the GMS2 editor, the sequence still refers to the same index position as before.
-Gamemaker allows this, at least in the editor, with out-of-bounds indexes falling back on the last existing frame.
+GameMaker allows this, at least in the editor, with out-of-bounds indexes falling back on the last existing frame.

-Collectively, this means that Gamemaker does not dynamically track references to sprite frames in any way, and any change that causes a specific image to have a different index will cause all references to that image to be referencing a different
+Collectively, this means that GameMaker does not dynamically track references to sprite frames in any way, and any change that causes a specific image to have a different index will cause all references to that image to be referencing a different